 Collaborations

-Collaboration has been central to SCML activities since their inception.
-SCML International maintains active scientific partnerships with academic institutions in Europe and internationally.
+Collaboration has been central to the activities of SCML International since its inception.
+The company maintains active scientific partnerships with academic institutions and research infrastructures in Europe and internationally.

 SCML International welcomes new collaborations that align with its scientific scope, distributed research model, and long-term sustainability perspective.